CLARITY: Medical World Model for Guiding Treatment Decisions by Modeling Context-Aware Disease Trajectories in Latent Space: Experiment

 \subsection{Analysis of Disease Decision Trajectory}

-Figure~\ref{fig:trajectory} visualizes a predicted multi-stage decision trajectory.
+\cref{fig:trajectory} visualizes a predicted multi-stage decision trajectory.
 Each stage $S_i$ corresponds to an MRI observation and the associated latent state.
 At every stage, the model performs policy-conditioned state projection, generating multiple candidate branches (dashed lines) corresponding to different treatment actions.
 The solid lane indicates the selected branch that achieves the lowest predicted risk score, with the corresponding therapy action labeled at each step.
 Through iterative selection, the model constructs a temporally consistent treatment lane (\eg, RT+TMZ $\rightarrow$ TMZ $\rightarrow$ CCNU $\rightarrow$ Avastin+Brachy) that minimizes the longitudinal risk trajectory.